jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 };
 ```

-## Call and Apply
+## Using `call` and `apply`
 Most of the time when you call a function, you're going to specify the opening and closing parantheticals, and place any arguments there.
 There are two additional ways to call a function as well using the `call` or `apply` functions.
 The main purpose of these two functions is to change the value of `this`.
 That is, to change the object which is the context of the function, and `this` is important for object-oriented scenarios.
+Note that `call` and `apply` do not make a "copy" of the function, but they do "call" the function.

 **Example**
 ```